-This public launch follows a planning session 6-8pm on Monday 11 September where organisations get together to see what they can do to collaborate on this challenging agenda.
-You can participate in this session too – details and registration at https://te-11sept.eventbrite.org.uk
+This public launch followed a planning session 6-8pm on Monday 11 September where organisations met together to see what they can do to collaborate on this challenging agenda.

 Climate Change Bill – Community view

-Transition Edinburgh and the Scottish Communities Climate Action Network invite you to a facilitated workshop: Climate Change Bill – Community view at 12.30 – 4pm Thursday 7th September at the Serenity Cafe, 8 Jacksons Entry, Edinburgh EH8 8PJ.
-Register at https://ccbill7sep.eventbrite.co.uk
+Transition Edinburgh and the Scottish Communities Climate Action Network organised a facilitated workshop: Climate Change Bill – Community view at 12.30 – 4pm Thursday 7th September at the Serenity Cafe, 8 Jacksons Entry, Edinburgh EH8 8PJ.

 - Hear about the Scottish Government’s proposed new Climate Change Bill,